gilangbbe/forces/README.md

 ## Dependencies
 FORCE relies on the following Python libraries:
 - pandas
+- geopandas
 - openpyxl
+- lxml
-- re
+- fastkml
-- datetime
+- shapely
-- os
+- flask
-- shutil
+- pyproj

-These dependencies can be installed using pip:
+These dependencies can be installed using bash:

 ```
-pip install pandas openpyxl
+install_dependencies.sh
 ```

 ## Collaborator